fortio/website/index.md

 The name fortio comes from greek [φορτίο](https://translate.google.com/#el/en/%CF%86%CE%BF%CF%81%CF%84%CE%AF%CE%BF){:target="_blank"} ([![Play](Speaker_Icon.svg)](fortio.mp3){:target="soundframe"}) which means load/burden.

-Fortio is a fast, small (3Mb docker image, minimal dependencies), reusable, embeddable go library as well as a command line tool and server process, the server includes a simple web UI and graphical representation of the results (both a single latency graph and a multiple results comparative min, max, avg, qps and percentiles graphs).
+Fortio is a fast, small (4Mb multi architecture docker image, minimal dependencies), reusable, embeddable go library as well as a command line tool and server process, the server includes a simple web UI and graphical representation of the results (both a single latency graph and a multiple results comparative min, max, avg, qps and percentiles graphs).

 Fortio also includes a set of server side features (similar to httpbin) to help debugging and testing: request echo back including headers, adding latency or error codes with a probability distribution, tcp echoing, tcp proxying, http fan out/scatter and gather proxy server, GRPC echo/health in addition to http, etc...